 H.265 or MPEG-H Part 2/HEVC

-H.265 is licensed technology.
+- H.265 is licensed technology.
 The Axis product includes one H.265 viewing client license.
-To install additional unlicensed copies of the client is prohibited.
+Installing additional unlicensed copies of the client is prohibited.
 To purchase additional licenses, contact your Axis reseller.

 How do Image, Stream, and Stream profile settings relate to each other?